opendocsg/slw-judgments-backfill/2014_SGHC_65/report.md

 119    Columbia sought two forms of relief.
 The first was for damages to be assessed for “the diminution in value of [PTNM] and/or the Sale Shares and/or receiving title to the Land that is encumbered”.
 The second was for an indemnity for “[c]osts, including legal costs, of taking the necessary measures to remove the Encumbrance on the Land so as to obtain a good and marketable title to the Land”.
 The first was a claim for the diminution in value of the Sale Shares.
 The second was for the costs of cure: the moneys expended in removing the MEC Charge from the Land.

 120    Columbia alleged that PTNM incurred costs, including legal costs, to remove the MEC Charge from the land title in the sum of US$391,251.
 Subsequently, in a chambers hearing on 6 February 2013, Mr Kumar, counsel for Columbia, indicated that the claim for costs incurred to remove the MEC Charge was an alternative claim to that for damages for receiving an encumbered title.
-Clearly, the measure of damages must be calculated _either_ on the basis of the costs of cure _or_ the diminution in value, and the plaintiffs are not entitled to claim for both at the same time: see _Metalform Asia Pte Ltd v Ser Kim Koi and another (Holland Leedon Pte Ltd (in liquidation), third party)_ [2009] 1 SLR(R) 369 (“ _Metalform Asia_ ”) at [14].
+Clearly, the measure of damages must be calculated _either_ on the basis of the costs of cure _or_ the diminution in value, and the plaintiffs are not entitled to claim for both at the same time: see _Metalform Asia Pte Ltd v Ser Kim Koi and another (Holland Leedon Pte Ltd (in liquidation), third party)_ <span class="citation">[2009] 1 SLR(R) 369</span> (“ _Metalform Asia_ ”) at [14].

 121    In closing submissions, Mr Kumar argued that the more appropriate measure of damages would be the diminution in the value of the Sale Shares.
 The argument was that the MEC Charge would have decreased the value of the Land.
 This reduction in value of the Land, one of PTNM’s main assets, would, in turn, have led to a diminution in value in UMPL’s shares.
 It is not surprising that Columbia attempted to quantify its damages in this manner.
 Columbia’s expert, James Searby, had filed a report assessing such a diminution in value at S$1.52m.
 This amount far exceeds the costs of cure, which Columbia alleged was US$391,251.